Skip to main content

 Healthy beginnings for all children

-CHDI advances policies and strategies to foster the best start in life for children and works to integrate social emotional development and trauma-informed care into settings where young children live, learn and play.
+CHDI advances programs, policies, and strategies to foster the best start in life for young children.
+Our early childhood initiatives strive to integrate trauma-informed practices into settings where young children live, learn, and play.

 Strengthening early childhood systems

-CHDI has a long history of working to ensure children are off to a healthy start.
-Our goal is to strengthen and integrate the systems that serve young children and support child-serving professionals in addressing the behavioral health and trauma needs of young children and their families.
+CHDI has a long history of working to ensure that all children have a healthy start.
+By teaming with state agencies, providers, and other partners, we seek to strengthen and integrate the systems that serve young children and support child-serving professionals in understanding and supporting the behavioral health and trauma needs of young children and their families.

 Trauma ScreenTIME Early Childhood Course